pyvista/pyvista/doc/user-guide/jupyter/index.rst

    more and more users and developers shift to the cloud or cloud-based visualization.
 Things here are likely to break and rapidly change

-   This was written in March 2021 and updated in August 2021, and may already be out of date.
+   This was written in March 2021 and updated in January 2023, and may already be out of date.
 Be sure to check the developer websites for any changes.

-When plotting using Jupyterlab you have the option of using one of many modules, each of which has its advantages, disadvantages, and quirks.
+When plotting using Jupyter you have the option of using one of many modules, each of which has its advantages, disadvantages, and quirks.
 While ``pyvista`` attempts to remove some of the differences in the API when using the ``Plotting`` class, the plots will still